filipesilva/fdb/README.md

 REPL files end with `repl.fdb.clj`.
 The result of the execution will be in a comment in `repl-out.fdb.clj`, together with the executed code.

-FileDB also starts a [nREPL server](https://nrepl.org/nrepl/index.html) on port 2525 that you can connect to.
+FileDB starts a [nREPL server](https://nrepl.org/nrepl/index.html) on port 2525 that you can connect to.
 In this demo we're going to focus on the file watcher use, but feel free to use both ways.

 ```sh